U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Architecture

 \subsection{User Interface Module}

-An Android mobile application is developed to provide the users with an interactive interface, accept output from the prediction model and transfer data with the blockchain module.
-The temporal and spatial information of a trip origin will be transmitted to the pre-trained prediction model, and the results would be sent back as a recommendation.
-User credits will be transferred and calculated for payments and balances and the user data collected would be uploaded to our database via the trading module.
-Besides, a map API and QR code scanning function would be adopted to enable users to view their current position and E-bikes around or unlock available E-bikes by scanning with their phones.
+An Android mobile application has been developed to interact with users.
+It collects trip origin data, communicates with the prediction model, and delivers recommendations back to users.
+The application handles user credits, payments, and data collection, which is then uploaded to the database through the trading module.
+Furthermore, the application employs map \ac{api}s and \ac{qr} code scanning to enable users to view their current position, locate nearby \ac{ebike}s, and unlock available \ac{ebike}s by scanning \ac{qr} codes.

-When a user opens and logs in on the mobile APP, the user's position would be visualised based on the GPS coordinates obtained from the user's smartphone.
-At the same time, positions and the availability of E-bikes will also be demonstrated by markers in different colours on the map (e.g., in \autoref{fig: mobile-app-parking-zones}).
-Additionally, the user is allowed to enter a position as his or her planned destination $d_U^k$ for a trip $\mathbb{T}_k$, once our system obtains the user-planned destination $d_U^k$, U-Park will skip destination prediction and move to the post-journey stage, as defined in \autoref{sec: model}.
-Thus, considering more complex and universal situations, we focus on the circumstance when the user does not enter the planned destination.
+When users open and log into the mobile application, their positions are located on the map according to \ac{gps} coordinates.
+The map also displays the locations and availability of \ac{ebike}s using colour-coded markers, e.g., in \autoref{fig: mobile-app-parking-zones}.
+Users can input their intended destination $d_U^k$ for a trip $\mathbb{T}_k$.
+Once the user provides a destination, the system proceeds directly to the post-journey stage, as described in \autoref{sec: model}.
+However, our primary focus is on scenarios where users may not provide input to the system, allowing us to address more complex and versatile situations.

-When clicking an available E-bike marker, the user could scan the QR code attached to the E-bike to enter the process of credit validation and deposit payment.
-The deposit calculation is calculated by \eqref{equ: deposit} and explained in detail in the next section because it is highly related to the prediction results.
-Generally speaking, the deposit amount is directly determined by the total duration from the trip origin to the predicted destination decided by the history-based model introduced in \autoref{sec: model}.
-If the credit remaining is enough to cover the deposit calculated, the device will be unlocked after the payment and the journey state in our database will be updated.
-Otherwise, the user would be suggested to top up and try again.
+Users can scan the \ac{ebike}'s \ac{qr} code to start the credit validation and deposit payment process when clicking on an available \ac{ebike} marker.
+The deposit amount is determined by the total duration from the origin to the predicted destination, as determined by the history-based model in \autoref{sec: model}.
+The equation employed in this step \eqref{equ: deposit} is detailed in the following section.
+If the user has sufficient remaining credit to cover the deposit, the device is unlocked after payment, and the journey status is updated in our database.
+Otherwise, the user is advised to add credit to their account and try again.